 The physical and symbolic transformations/ imposition of a structured order on organic forms (architectural, geological, plant and animal systems).

-Associative and semi-ambiguous indicators of material, place, gravity and scale.
+Associative and suggestive indicators of material, place, gravity and scale.

 The ordered and structured tendencies of human intervention explored through context, contrast, contradiction, impotence, folly and other plays on form/function trajectories.